 Costs: Fees charged for various training programs or community presentations vary according to different factors (e.g. length of training or age of participants).
 All fees are considered donations.
 Partial work exchange scholarships are also available.
 When available grant funding allows for some free training programs.
 In-kind products or services (e.g., copying, meeting space, supplies, food) can sometimes be accepted in lieu of or in addition to payment.
 Donations are always welcome (checks addressed to COPA or use the JustGive button on COPA's home page).

-National/Global Nonviolence Network: The Tucson-based Nonviolence Legacy Project and the Phoenix Nonviolence TruthForce are both linked with a national/global network of Kingian Nonviolence programs and centers across the US and in several other countries.
+National Kingian Nonviolence Network: The Tucson-based Nonviolence Legacy Project and the Phoenix Nonviolence TruthForce are both linked with a national/global network of Kingian Nonviolence programs and centers across the US and in several other countries.
 These programs are connected with civil rights pioneer Dr. Bernard LaFayette, Jr., who was National Program Administrator for Dr. Martin Luther King, Jr. We are dedicated to realizing Dr. King's dream of a nonviolent, just, and compassionate society where everyone can reach their highest potential, what Dr. King called the Beloved Community.
 Collectively, we are committed to carrying out Dr. King's final instructions to Dr. Lafayette on the morning of King's assassination – that the next movement must be to instituitionalize and internationalize nonviolence.